Efficient Strategies for Reducing Sampling Error in Quantum Krylov Subspace Diagonalization: Conclusion

 Despite of the effort to reduce the measurement cost, achieving the chemical accuracy by QKSD in practice remains still challenging, as the corresponding GEVP is often ill-conditioned.
 Note that in our application of QKSD to the $\ce{H2O}$ system, the results were fitted within the chemical accuracy by using $10^8$ shots, which can be considered expensive.
 In classical Krylov subspace diagonalization, the perturbation on the GEVP matrices mainly depends on the round off or floating point error, which decreases exponentially to the number of bits of the data type, although the calculation of the matrix elements takes exponentially long time.
 On the other hand, governed by the standard quantum limit, the matrix perturbation in QKSD decays with the square root of the number of measurements, which is much slower than the classical KSD, while each measurement takes polynomial time.
 Therefore, if exponential precision for the matrix element is required because of the ill-conditioning, it is not yet obvious that QKSD is superior to the classical counterpart in terms of running time to achieve a certain precision in the estimated eigenvalues.

-We observed that the extended swap test enabled by FH decomposition allows the simultaneous measurement of the overlap $\bm{S}_{kl}=\braket{\phi_0|e^{-i\hat{H}(t_l-t_k)}|\phi_0}$ and the Hamiltonian matrix $\bm{H}_{kl}=\braket{\phi_0|\hat{H}e^{-i\hat{H}(t_l-t_k)}|\phi_0}$, and this idea can be extended to the other EFTQC algorithms.
+As discussed in Section \ref{sec:Measurement of QKSD Matrix Elements}, we observed that the extended swap test, enabled by FH decomposition, allows for the simultaneous measurement of both the overlap and Hamiltonian matrices:

+due to commutativity between $\hat{\mathbb{I}}\otimes\hat{\sigma}_{x(y)}$ and $\hat{H}\otimes\hat{\sigma}_{x(y)}$.
+This idea can be extended to the other EFTQC algorithms.
 Based on our knowledge, recently developed EFTQC algorithms other than QKSD focus on extracting the spectrum only from the autocorrelation function, $a(t):=\braket{\phi_0|e^{-i\hat{H}t}|\phi_0}$.
 However, those algorithms can be more refined by adopting the simultaneous measurement of $a_{\hat{O}}(t):=\braket{\phi_0|\hat{O}e^{-i\hat{H}t}|\phi_0}$ for some observable $\hat{O}$.
 For instance, the first derivative of $a(t)$ can be directly calculated from $a_{\hat{H}}(t)$.
 This measurement, which can be done precisely if the techniques introduced in this work are adopted, only requires overheads of $O(N_q^2)$ Clifford operations.
 These operations do not need additional logical qubits and present an endurable cost for EFTQCs.
 Given this rationale, our future research direction involves exploring EFTQC algorithms including $a_{\hat{O}}(t)$ in the spectrum extraction.